Discrete and continuous symmetries in monotone Floer theory: The main family of examples

 Now consider the case $p=2$ with $N \geq 3$.
 Since here there is no distinction between $1$ and $-1$ we may assume that $b=0$.
-From \eqref{eqe1} we see that $(N-1)\overline{\eta} = NM'$, which forces $N$ to be even and hence $\overline{\eta}$ to vanish (otherwise the left-hand side is zero but the right-hand side is invertible).
-This turns \eqref{eqks} into \eqref{eqaks}, and the argument is completed as above.
+From \eqref{eqe1} we see that $(N-1)\overline{\eta} = Nt$, which forces $N$ to be even and hence $\overline{\eta}$ to vanish (otherwise the left-hand side is zero but the right-hand side is invertible).
+This turns \eqref{eqks} into \eqref{eqaks}, and we argue as in the previous paragraph to show that \ref{primeitm1} holds.